Independent Contractor Non-Disclosure Agreement: All You Need to Know

 Can an independent contractor sign an NDA?

-Not only can you have your independent contractors sign an NDA, but it’s also recommended.
-The NDA should be a regular part of your agreements with independent contractors every time the projects require you to share sensitive information with the person you’re hiring.
+Yes, not only can you have your independent contractors sign an NDA, but it’s also recommended.
+The NDA should be a regular part of your agreements with independent contractors every time the project requires working with sensitive information.

 Although it’s not required by the governing law in most states, a large percentage of companies include this agreement in their contracts with freelancers, especially if they’re hiring remotely.
 They’ve actually made it a regular part of their remote work policy.